Press

 Winner - LA Global Film Festival

-Winner - Toronto Moving Image Film Festival’s Death by Night Showcase
+Winner - Toronto Moving Image Film Festival

 Winner - Illinois International Film Festival, Chicago